EmbarkStudios/cargo-about/docs/src/cli/generate/config.md

 As noted in the [`workarounds`](#the-workarounds-field-optional), some crates have complicated or incomplete licensing that messes up the harvesting of the license info in an automated fashion.
 While the `workarounds` exists for popular crates (and can always be expanded with PRs!) there are often going to be crates that you will need to clarify yourself until a new release of the crate, etc, which is the purpose of the `clarify` field, to specify exactly what the license information is, and how to verify that the license terms are still the same as when they were clarified, using hashes of the input files.

 Note that since clarifications are human supplied in your project's own configuration, they take precedence over all other methods.
-If a crate is clarified, it will not be retrieved from clearlydefined.io nor via local file harvesting.
+If a crate is clarified, it will not be resolved via local file harvesting.

 #### The `license` field